• Skip to primary navigation

 Chile Relleno Casserole Recipe

-You've likely heard of chile relleno, basically "stuffed chili pepper", which usually refers to the iconic Mexican dish of roasted poblano peppers stuffed with cheese, then lightly battered and fried.
+You've likely heard of chile relleno, basically "stuffed pepper", which usually refers to the iconic Mexican dish of roasted poblano peppers stuffed with cheese, then lightly battered and fried.

 What if you had it in a casserole format?
 What we've done here for this recipe is take all of those wonderful ingredients from chile relleno and we're turning it into a casserole dish.